DPBandA/job-management-tracking-system/doc/Development/Financial Administration/Financial Administration.md

 # Tasks

 ## Accpac Invoicing & Credit Status Reporting
-- Impl new service contract and agreement using Jasper Reports.
-- Setup up and test accpac database locally.
-- Impl getting dist. codes for cost components.
 - Impl exporting Excel file using "Invoice" button.
 The records must be must be checked to see if they can be exported first eg the client id is valid.
 - Fix the columns related to "Client Id" and "Dist'n Ids" in the job costings